3rd edit June 2017

 This appears here on the Internet partly because the information isn’t available.
 What happened to all those New Romantics who were banned from publishing in around 1952?
 This is really a blank space – a hint that I would like someone to do the research and write a book on this.

 Patrick Anderson (1915-79) lived in England till 1938 and moved to Canada in 1940.
-Somewhat later, lived in Malaya and near the Mediterranean.
+Somewhat later, lived in Malaya and then in England again.
 Became a travel writer.
-Books: The Colour as Naked, New and Selected Poems.
+Books: The White Centre, The Colour as Naked, Return to Canada (New and Selected Poems).
 (2 more volumes as well) edited a magazine, Preview, in Toronto, which might contain Canadian parallels to the New Romantic style.
-Wrote some terrific poems.
+Wrote some terrific poems. more here: Anderson

 George Barker (1913-88) I think everyone knows the story here.
 There is a biography of him.
 Went on writing prolifically until his death.
 A forerunner of the New Romantics, and more gifted than most of them.
 The period 1933-4 saw the debuts of Barker, Berry, and Thomas – arguably, the essential poets of the New Romantic style.
 This is several years before the codification of the style (which may have been irrelevant?).